vishalpatil1337/Firewall-Review/README.md

     description: "Checks public-to-private firewall rules and generates analysis reports."
   - note: "Each script is executed in sequence, with confirmation prompts to ensure the user is ready for the next step."

-## contributing:
+## Contributing:

-  steps:
+We welcome contributions to the **Firewall Rule Checker**!
+Please follow these steps:

+### Step-by-Step Contribution Process:

-    - step_1: "Fork the repository and create a new branch:"
+1. **Fork the repository and create a new branch:**
+   - **Command:**
+     ```bash
-      command: "git checkout -b feature-branch"
+     git checkout -b feature-branch
+     ```
+   - This creates a new branch for your feature or bug fix.
+Make sure to replace `feature-branch` with a meaningful name for your branch that describes the changes you're working on.

-    - step_2: "Make your changes and commit them:"
+2. **Make your changes and commit them:**
+   - **Command:**
+     ```bash
-      command: "git commit -m 'Add new feature'"
+     git commit -m 'Add new feature'
+     ```
+   - After making your changes to the code, use this command to commit them.
+Write a clear and concise commit message that describes the changes you've made.
+For example, `'Add validation for address objects'`.

-    - step_3: "Push to your fork:"
+3. **Push to your fork:**
+   - **Command:**
+     ```bash
-      command: "git push origin feature-branch"
+     git push origin feature-branch
+     ```
+   - Push the changes you made in your branch to your forked repository.

-    - step_4: "Create a Pull Request."
+4. **Create a Pull Request:**
+   - Go to the repository page on GitHub.
+   - You should see an option to create a "Pull Request" (PR) from your branch.
+   - Provide a description of the changes you've made, and submit the PR for review.

+### Note:
-  note: "Before contributing, please ensure you have tested the changes locally and that they don’t break the existing functionality."
+Before contributing, please ensure you have tested the changes locally and that they do not break the existing functionality.
+It’s important that the code you’re submitting works as intended and does not introduce any errors.

 ## contact: